 Product Thinking, User Persona & Journey, User Flow, Wireframing, Visual Design, Prototyping and testing

-The goal of the LOOPiN app was to reduce the redundant conversations in group chats and keep the process of planning an activity to the minimum by simplifying the journey for the users.
+The goal of the LOOPiN app was to reduce the redundant conversations in group chats and keep planning an activity to the minimum by simplifying the journey for the users.

-To create a user centric design, it’s always important to focus on users behavior, thoughts and feelings.
-For ideation phase I created user persona and user journey in order to create a foundation for our brainstorming on product’s main features.
+To create a user-centric design, it’s always important to focus on users' behavior, thoughts and feelings.
+For the ideation phase, I created a user persona and user journey in order to create a foundation for our brainstorming on the product’s key features.
 A user flow, sketching, and wireframing helped the stakeholders to visualize the idea.

 User Persona & Journey

 It’s always important to focus on a group of people as you’re designing.
-Creating user persona would help not just designers, but also the stakeholders and developers to “empathize” with the users and remind themselves that they’re designing, planning and developing a product for them.
+Creating a user persona would help not just designers, but also the stakeholders and developers to “empathize” with the users and remind themselves that they’re designing, planning, and developing a product for them.

-I introduces two type of users based on listed user target, defined goals for them and listed the main activities they would go through in the app:
+I introduce two types of users based on listed user target, defined goals for them, and listed the primary activities they would go through in the app:

-Create a an activity with the least amount of efforts
+Create an activity with the least amount of effort